techprav2010/SFND_3D_Object_Tracking/README.md

            ]
     ```

-## Solution - SFND 3D Object Tracking Part I: Solution Description
+## Solution - SFND 3D Object Tracking
 ### FP.1 Match 3D Objects
 * Code is functional and returns the specified output, where each bounding box is assigned the match candidate
     with the highest number of occurrences.